aselaindika/repo1/ReadMe.txt

-This is create for learning purpose and edited.
+This is create for learning purpose and edited.ok fine